InstaPy/InstaPy/README.md

-### Use a proxy
+### Use a proxy (Chrome)

 You can use InstaPy behind a proxy by specifying server address and port

+Simple proxy setup example:
 ```python
 session = InstaPy(username=insta_username, password=insta_password, proxy_address='8.8.8.8', proxy_port=8080)
 ```

-To use proxy with authentication you should firstly generate proxy chrome extension (works only with headless_browser=False unless using FF where it works with headless_browser=True).
+To use proxy with authentication you should firstly import proxy chrome extension to you configuration file (the one with your Instagram username and password).

+Proxy setup using authentication example:
 ```python
 from proxy_extension import create_proxy_extension